Celebrating Holi with Fermented Rice Gulab Jamuns from Chhattisgarh

-My roommate from Korba tells me that this dessert sets the mood for Holi in her house.
-Although her mother, Sapna Gupta, now uses sugar syrup, she still has the original recipe with jaggery written down.
+My roommate from Korba tells me that dehrori sets the mood for Holi in her family.
+Although her mother, Sapna Gupta, now uses sugar syrup, she has the original recipe (with jaggery) written down.

 SAPNA GUPTA’S RECIPE FOR DEHRORI